kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ### Introduction

-SaltStack is an open-source cloud deployment, configuration management, remote execution & monitoring package.
-You may not have heard of [SaltStack](http://saltstack.org), but you might be familiar with [Puppet](https://www.digitalocean.com/community/articles/how-to-install-puppet-on-a-digitalocean-vps) or [Chef](https://www.digitalocean.com/community/articles/how-to-install-chef-and-ruby-with-rvm-on-a-ubuntu-vps).
+Salt Stack is an open-source cloud deployment, configuration management, remote execution & monitoring package.
+You may not have heard of [Salt Stack](http://saltstack.org), but you might be familiar with [Puppet](https://www.digitalocean.com/community/articles/how-to-install-puppet-on-a-digitalocean-vps) or [Chef](https://www.digitalocean.com/community/articles/how-to-install-chef-and-ruby-with-rvm-on-a-ubuntu-vps).
 Salt is a similar tool, but it is relatively lightweight as far as resources and requirements and a growing number of users consider it much easier to use.

 This tutorial aims to provide the reader with a simplified, basic setup of an operable Salt Cloud master server; which DigitalOcean users can employ to automate the process of creating 1, 2 or a fleet of cloud servers.